timescale/docs/timescaledb/how-to-guides/continuous-aggregates/integer-based-time.md

-# Continuous Aggregates using Integer-Based Time
+# Continuous aggregates using integer-based time

 Usually, continuous aggregates are defined on a [date/time-type][postgres-date-time]